NimaTorbati/BaslerCamAndYolo/README.md

 ## YoloCam
-  This python script runs Basler camera and Yolo model together and saves the frame if an object is detected
+  This Python script runs the Basler camera and Yolo model together and saves the frame if an object is detected

 ## jetson nano
-You can use YoloCam script on Jetson nano.
+You can use the YoloCam script on Jetson Nano.

 It is important to follow the steps in: https://i7y.org/en/yolov8-on-jetson-nano/.